-What I learned from developing an innovation method for the public sector: Design thinking and user-centered approaches can innovate for public organizations:
+What I learned from developing an innovation method for the public sector: Design thinking and user-centered approaches can innovate for public organizations, if …

 The focus on users, not technologies.

-Apply design thinking to create a 360° view of the problem.
+Design thinking is used to create a 360° view of the problem.

 Industry is involved to map out solutions to use cases and personas.

 However, adoption by residents is the ultimate objective and measure of success.